 Significantly, these traditions are not just about the past; they also speak to the present.
 Artists in Venda play an important role in exploring the interactions and creative potential of Venda culture in the context of modern-day South Africa.

 One of the best ways to learn about Venda art is to visit the area and interact with some of the artists.
 While many of them are amongst the most respected in the country, you will find them working at home studios, or at art centres, ready to talk to you and share their work.

 The best-known Venda art route is the Ribolla Art Route, but bear in mind that it simply presents a range of options that you can combine to explore the area's artistic treasures.
 Details change, artists move away and the only guarantee you have is that you will be surprised at what you discover on your travels through Makhado, Elim, Giyani, Thohoyandou and the surrounds.

-Artists you can meet while travelling in Venda include Noria Mabasa, who works in the riverside village of Tshino, Thomas Kubayi, from Tshivhuyuni village, and Justice Mugwena, who sells his work at Thomas Kubayi's studio.
+Artists you may meet while travelling in Venda include Noria Mabasa, who works in the riverside village of Tshino, Thomas Kubayi, from Tshivhuyuni village, and Justice Mugwena, who sells his work at Thomas Kubayi's studio.

-At the Thohoyandou Art and Culture Centre, you can meet Avahashoni Mainganye and his students.
+At the Thohoyandou Art and Culture Centre, you may meet Avahashoni Mainganye and his students.
 About an hour out of the city, you can also visit famous potters Rebecca Mathibe, in the village of Mufulwi, or Grace Nekhavhani, who lives in Vhurivhuri.